datahoarder/leso_1033/README.md

 [raw/master/stash/compiled/leso-1033.csv](https://github.com/datahoarder/leso_1033/raw/master/stash/compiled/leso-1033.csv)

 __CAVEAT:__ I make __no guarantees__ for the accuracy of this dataset.
 I have not double-checked the numbers so it's up to you to confirm them.
 This repo contains the original files.
 And you can of course read and run the code and reproduce it yourself.

-At the very least, make sure you multiply the __Quantity__ column by the __Acquisition Value__ when calculating totals...
+I've [listed a number of data journalism stories and projects](#data-journalism) that you can cross-check.
+At the very least, remember to multiply the __Quantity__ column by the __Acquisition Value__ when calculating totals...

 ### (ಠ_ಠ) What does the data look like?